-These commitments, when made and honored, would preclude the use or threat of force, before, during and after all-party negotiations, They would focus all concerned on what is ultimately essential if the gun is to be taken out of Irish politics: The total and verifiable disarmament of all paramilitary organizations.
-That should encourage the belief that the peace process will be truly an exercise in democracy.
+These commitments, when made and honored, would preclude the use or threat of force, before, during, and after all-party negotiations.
+They would focus all concerned on what is ultimately essential if the gun is to be taken out of Irish politics: the total and verifiable disarmament of all process will truly be an exercise in democracy.